NSLS-II/PyXRF/docs/installation.rst

 Starting PyXRF
 ==============

-1. Open terminal (Linux/Mac) or start Anaconda Prompt from Windows Start Menu (Windows).
+1. Open a terminal (Linux/Mac) or start Anaconda Prompt from Windows Start Menu (Windows).

 2. Activate Conda environment that contains PyXRF installation (in our example :code:`pyxrf-env`):